Imidazoleacetate 4-monooxygenase

 The 4 substrates of this enzyme are 4-imidazoleacetate, NADH, H^{+}, and O_{2}, whereas its 3 products are 5-hydroxy-4-imidazoleacetate, NAD^{+}, and H_{2}O.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 4-imidazoleacetate,NADH:oxygen oxidoreductase (5-hydroxylating).
 Other names in common use include imidazoleacetic hydroxylase, imidazoleacetate hydroxylase, and imidazoleacetic monooxygenase.
 This enzyme participates in histidine metabolism.
 It employs one cofactor, FAD.